 Fun hunts provide members an opportunity to work with their dogs and sharpen their shooting skills.

-Each spring, Glacier Gun Dog Club hosts 3 “fun hunts” (mini- field trials) in April, May, and June.
-Please check out our club calendar to learn more and and register to participate in on of for one of our upcoming events!
+Each spring, Glacier Gun Dog Club hosts 3 “fun hunts” (mini- field trials).
+Learn more and register to participate in on of for one of our upcoming events!

 WELCOME TO GLACIER GUN DOG CLUB’S FUN HUNT.
 THINK GUN SAFETY!